 Ison, JLt, ESL Tuant ’18, MH Koski, JS Whalen ’18, and LF Galloway.
 In Press.
 The role of pollinator preference in the maintenance of pollen color variation.
 Annals of Botany.
 Accepted_MS_pdf

 Ison, JL, LJ Prescott ’17 (co-first authors), SW Nordstrom, A Waananen, and S Wagenius.
 2018.
 Pollinator-mediated mechanisms for increased reproductive success in early flowering plants.
 Oikos. (doi:10.1111/oik.04882).
 PDF

 Koski, MH, JL Ison, A Padilla ’18, A Q Pham*, and LF Galloway.
 2018.
 Linking pollinator efficiency to patterns of pollen limitation: small bees exploit the plant-pollinator mutualism.
 Proceedings to the Royal Society B. 285: 20180635.
 PDF

 Waananen A, G Kiefer, JL Ison and S Wagenius.
 2018.
-Among-year and within-year flowering synchrony affect mating opportunity in a non-masting perennial.
+Mating opportunity increases with synchrony of flowering among years more than synchrony within years in a nonmasting perennial.
 The American Naturalist.
 192 (3).
 PDF

 Welcome to the Ison Lab!